DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 ------|------|------------
 groupingItem | [GroupingItem](#groupingitem) | The group the cell represents.
-colSpan | number | Specifies the cell's size in the number of Scheduler's timetable cells.
+colSpan | number | Specifies the cell's size in the number of Scheduler's timetable cells. left | number | Specifies cell's horizontal position. children? | ReactNode | A React node used to render an additional content to the cell.

 ## Plugin Components